apache/solr/solr/packaging/README.txt

 server/
   A self-contained Solr instance, complete with a sample configuration and documents to index.
-Please see: bin/solr start -help for more information about starting a Solr server.
+Please see: bin/solr start --help for more information about starting a Solr server.

 bin/